SANDALBOYZ/toolz-api/README.md

 ## Development

 1. Use `yarn` to install dependencies.
-2. Then, run `sls offline -s dev` to host the services locally.
+2. Then, run `yarn dev` to host the services locally.
 3. Hit an endpoint by going to `localhost:3000`.